Sympistis parvacana (Troubridge & Crabo, (1999))

 Photograph copyright: Merrill A. Peterson

 This species is most similar to Sympistis satanella which is restricted to southeastern Oregon in our region.
 Compared to S. parvacana it has a paler subterminal area with a white outer component of the postmedial line on the posterior half of the wing, the entire wing is more mottled, and black wedges in the subterminal line are prominent across most of the wing.
-In Washington S. parvacana is most likely to be confused with Sympisits apep with which it flies.
-This species is also small and gray, but it has a dark median band on the dorsal hindwing that S. parvacana lacks.
+In Washington S. parvacana is most likely to be confused with Sympisits apep, with which it flies.
+S. apep is also small and gray, but it has a dark median band on the dorsal hindwing that S. parvacana lacks.

 The type locality of Oncocnemis parvacana Troubridge and Crabo is USA, Benton County, Hanford Site, sand dunes W of Columbia River.

 This species appears to be locally endemic to dry sand dunes at low elevations near the Columbia River.
 A few specimens have been collected in sage steppe habitats away from the dunes.
 This species is not associated with rocky habitats like many other Sympistis species.

 This species is found near the Columbia River in the Columbia Basin.
 It has been collected most frequently in south-central Washington but also occurs in northern Oregon.